 How was the experience of working as a team?

 Our team is incredible.
 We are from different careers and all have the disposition to develop and promote this type of initiatives.

 You all have broken another paradigm: you have entrusted your idea to them and, as a team, everyone is working to make it a reality.

-Studying Chemistry or Physics at school is not boring at all, is it?
+Studying at school Chemistry or Physics is not boring at all, is it?

 Absolutely not!
 Basic courses help us understand nature.
 Everything is born from it!
 You have to learn to watch it carefully and learn from it.
 Only then we will be able to solve our problems and live in harmony, without harming nature.